xiix0/scam/README.md

-Tuesday After Lunch is the cosmic time of the week.
+Q:	What's yellow, and equivalent to the Axiom of Choice?
+A:	Zorn's Lemon.